 About the Workgroup

-Despite recent increases in incidence and mortality, cervical cancer remains an important problem for women in South Carolina, where approximately 170 women are diagnosed with cervical cancer and 65 die from the disease each year.
+In South Carolina, approximately 3,845* women are diagnosed with breast cancer and 678 die from the disease each year.

 State Cancer Plan Objectives